 Elevation: 10,690 ft

-Climbing and access information for this peak is found on page 311.
+Climbing and access information for this peak is on Page 311 of the book.
 Livingston Douglas has provided a new route on this big peak as well as the many photos found below.
 Updated December 2019

-Shril Benchmark is located on the main Lemhi crest south of the Uncle Ike/Pass Creek saddle.
+Shril Peak is located on the main Lemhi Range Crest south of the Uncle Ike/Pass Creek saddle.
 It is usually climbed from Mormon Gulch.
+USGS Eightmile Canyon

 North Creek Road is located 12.6 miles N of Howe on the [paved] Little Lost River Highway.
 Turn R/E onto [signed] North Creek Road.
 Drive 5.5 miles on North Creek Road to an unsigned dirt road on the R/S side of the road.
 Park here (6,495 feet).
 The road ends at a private ranch 0.1 farther up.
 The small, unmarked parking area is on BLM land and is at the junction of two ATV trails next to North Creek.
 Let’s call this the “trailhead.”
 You reach the Challis National Forest about ¼ mile upstream.
 The Challis National Forest map is accurate in its placement of the roads/trails here, but it is a bit difficult to decipher in the small area at the mouth of North Creek Canyon.